 \section{Introduction}

 Recent advances in generative models have brought the performance of image synthesis tasks to a whole new level.
-For example, the quality of the images generated by diffusion models (DMs, \cite{croitoru2023diffusion,rombach2022high,esser2024scaling}) is now sometimes comparable to the one of the human-generated pictures or photographs.
-Compared to generative adversarial networks (GANs, \cite{goodfellow2014generative,brock2019large}, diffusion models allow the generation of high-resolution, naturally looking pictures and incorporate much more stable training, leading to a more diverse generation.
-More than that, the image generation process with diffusion models is more stable, controllable, and explainable.
-They are easy to use and are widely deployed as tools for data generation, image editing (\cite{kawar2023imagic,yang2023paint}), music generation (\cite{schneider2024mousai}), text-to-image synthesis (\cite{saharia2022photorealistic,zhang2023adding,ruiz2023dreambooth}) and in other multimodal settings.
+For example, the quality of the images generated by diffusion models \cite{croitoru2023diffusion,rombach2022high,esser2024scaling} is now comparable to that of human-drawn pictures or photographs.
+Compared to generative adversarial networks \cite{goodfellow2014generative,brock2019large}, diffusion models allow the generation of high-resolution, diverse, and naturally looking pictures.
+More than that, the generation process with diffusion models is more stable, controllable, and explainable.
+They are easy to use and are widely deployed as tools for data generation, image editing \cite{kawar2023imagic,yang2023paint}, music generation \cite{schneider2024mousai}, text-to-image synthesis \cite{saharia2022photorealistic,zhang2023adding,ruiz2023dreambooth}, and in other multimodal settings.

 Unfortunately, several ethical and legal issues may arise from the usage of diffusion models.
-On the one hand, since diffusion models can be used to generate fake content, for example, deepfakes (\cite{zhao2021multi,narayan2023df}), it is crucial to develop automatic tools to verify that a particular digital asset is artificially generated.
-On the other hand, a dishonest user of the model protected by a copyright license can query it, receive the result of generation, and later claim exclusive copyright.
-In this work, we focus on the detection of the content generated by a particular model and the identification of the end-user who queried the model to generate a particular content.
-We develop a technique to embed the digital watermark into the generated content during the inference of the generative model, so it does not require retraining or fine-tuning the generative model.
-The approach allows not only to verify that the content was generated by a source model but also to identify the user who sent a corresponding query to the generative model.
-We prove that the watermark embedded is robust against additive perturbations of the content of a bounded magnitude.
+On the one hand, since diffusion models can be used to generate fake content, for example, deepfakes \cite{zhao2021multi,narayan2023df}, it is crucial to develop automatic tools to verify that a particular digital object is artificially generated.
+On the other hand, a dishonest user of the model protected by a copyright license can query it, receive the result of generation, and later claim exclusive copyright, possibly disobeying the copyright agreement.
+In this work, we focus on the detection of the images generated by a particular diffusion model and on the identification of the end-user who queried the model to generate an image.
+We develop a technique to embed the digital watermarks into the generated content during the inference of the generative model.
+Namely, during generation, we optimize the latent representation of the image so that the output image satisfies the set of predefined end-user-specific inequalities.
+These inequalities are later used to reliably identify the end-user, so the method solves both content detection and user attribution tasks.
+The detailed description of the approach is presented in the upcoming sections.

 Our contributions are threefold: